geogardenclub/geogardenclub.github.io/docs/develop/deployment.md

 The fix was to open XCode, go to the Signing and Capabilities page, and login again.
 :::

+### Create a release branch

+Once the deploy script has completed, create a new branch off of main called `release-<version>`, for example, `release-2.26.0`.
+Publish that branch, then switch back to main.

+The purpose of the release branch is to create an easily accessible version of the system as it was at the point of the Shorebird release.
+In particular, Shorebird requires that the pubspec.lock file used to create a patch be identical to the pubspec.lock file used to create a release.
+By making this release branch, it is easy to switch to a branch with a matching pubspec.lock file in which to incorporate fixes for a patch.

 ### Deploy iOS app

 First, open the Transporter app and drag the ggc_app.ipa file from the Desktop folder onto the App.